ssbc/go-ssb/id_encoding.md

 ```
   %R8heq/tQoxEIPkWf0Kxn1nCm/CsxG2CDpUYnAvdbXY8=.sha256
   |└─────────────────────┬────────────────────┘ └─┬──┘
- sigil         base64 encoded value              type
+ sigil         base64 encoded value            feed format
 ```

 - `sigil` here is used to encode the context this is used in (`%` = this is a message)
-- `type` here is the hashing algorithm used to derive this message id
+- `feed format` here is the hashing algorithm used to derive this message id

 Here we would encode this in a Buffer as: